Overview

 Rate Limit Responses

 When you hit a rate limit, the API will respond with a 429 status code and a message indicating that you’ve exceeded the rate limit.
-The response will include:Best Practices
+The response will include:Understanding Rate Limit Layers

 - Implement exponential backoff when you receive 429 responses